TWiStErRob/twisterrob.github.io/_projects/inventory.md

  * Fix: Few suggestion improvements.
  * Fix: Minor additions and fixes to help (Navigation, Backup, Tips).
  * Fix: some images were not removed when some belongings were deleted: some space may free up after upgrade.
- * Fix: that single crash reported.
+ * Fix: that single crash reported about HTC One M8 not knowing what "gray" is.
    *(Please send the error reports if it pops up.
 The app doesn't have Internet premission, so I can't send automatic crash reports.)*
  * Fix: Lessen probabilty of technical messages showing up.
  * Fix: don't include any logging classes, more agressive ProGuard